Friday, January 17, 2025

 7. A beloved family dog or cat

 You might be surprised to learn how others respond to these different family types.
-In fact, you might be surprised at how you respond to these different family types.
+In fact, you might be surprised at how you respond.
 What would be your reasoning for including a particular family type or leaving them out?
 Defining who is and is not family is foundational to your identity, communication, and how you live your life.

-As part of navigating life’s many challenges, finding and being welcomed as family is one of our most central needs and a gift we can offer to others.
+Part of navigating life’s many challenges, finding and being welcomed as part of a family is one of our most central needs and a gift we can offer to others.
 We also take comfort in knowing there is no one way to be a family.
-This knowledge helps us understand and appreciate families in all their breadth and richness as they develop and change over the course of our lives.
+This knowledge helps us understand and appreciate families in all their breadth and richness as they develop and change over the course of their lives.
 Rather than put up roadblocks, we all have an opportunity to benefit, learn from, and support families among our neighbors, community members, and among our own household and extended family.

 There is no healthy marriage or healthy family without the exercise of forgiveness.
 Forgiveness is the medicine of family joy and happiness.
 Forgiveness is vital to our emotional health and spiritual survival.
 No matter the offense or who is the offender.
 Without forgiveness, the family becomes an arena of conflict and a fortress of evil.
 Without forgiveness, the family becomes sick and unhealthy.
 Forgiveness is the healer of the soul, the purification of the spirit and the liberation of the heart.

 No sin is too big to be forgiven.
 He who does not forgive does not have peace in his soul and can not have communion with God.
 Unforgiving is Evil and a poison that intoxicates and kills the one who refuses to forgive.
-Keeping heartache of unforgiving in your heart is a self-destructive gesture.
+Keeping forgiveness in your heart is a self-destructive gesture.
 Those who do not forgive are physically, emotionally and spiritually ill.

 A family is a place of support and not of gossip and slander of one another.
 It must be a place of welcome not a place of rejection.
 Shame to those who plant evil about others.
 The individuals who form a family are not enemies.
 When anyone in a family is going through a challenge they need support of others in that family.